 4. Gardens.
 The magnificent gardens of Akshardham are amazingly designed.
 These gardens hold and exude a blissful ambience throughout.
 To beautify the gardens, one can also see magnificent bronze statues that have been used.
 These statues belong to some of the great role models of India.

-1. For shopaholics.
+1. Shopping.
 Delhi and Gandhinagar both are popular places for shopping.
 There are several renowned clothing markets in Delhi that are famous for trending clothes.
 When it comes to exploring Gandhinagar, the place is known for traditional Gujarati outfits for men, women, and kids.

 2. Food Joints.
 Many restaurants provide regional cuisines that comprise different dishes ranging from Dhokla to a complete Gujarati Thali.
 Delhi is another hub of food joints that provides a host of cuisines right from Indian to Continental.

 By Road.
 Delhi has very good road connectivity with other Indian cities.
-Depending upon your location, you can travel here via private buses or a cab.
+The roads and national highways have been maintained very well.
+Depending upon your location, you can travel here via interstate/private buses or a cab.
+Otherwise, you can also choose to self-drive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here